EliAndrewC/l7r/setting/budgets.md

 | Yoriki and rank-and-file (sub-station yoriki, IM-office yoriki, waystation yoriki, Legion rank-and-file, central Imperial rank-and-file) | ~80,800 | ~5% (~4,000) | ~95% (~76,800) | Almost entirely clan-supplied.
 Yoriki postings are the single most numerous Imperial appointment type and the dominant cross-clan "tour of duty" experience for clan samurai |
 | **Total** | **~91,500** | **~5,300 (~6%)** | **~86,200 (~94%)** | Imperial families supply ~6% of all Imperial appointee positions Empire-wide; the system is structurally clan-dependent at scale |

-The Imperial families maintain perhaps half their active samurai in Imperial appointee posts at any given time, with the remainder administering the Imperial families' own family domains.
-Seppun is the canonical default supplier for any senior Imperial post, but the family is small enough that it cannot fill every senior post even at high utilization - hence the ~25% cross-clan placements at the senior tier.
+The Imperial families are small (~75,000 samurai total across all four, per [l7r.md - Clan Populations](l7r.md#clan-populations)), and most of their samurai administer the Imperial families' own 9 domains rather than serving as Imperial appointees elsewhere - which is why they supply only ~6% (~5,300) of all Imperial appointee positions despite dominating the senior tier.
+Seppun is the canonical default supplier for any senior Imperial post (per [l7r.md - The Ministry of War](l7r.md#the-ministry-of-war), "the leadership of the legions are usually from Imperial families, especially the Seppun"), but the family is small enough that it cannot fill every senior post even at high utilization - hence the ~25% cross-clan placements at the senior tier.

 #### Per-Domain Outflow: How Many of a Daimyo's Samurai Are Serving Elsewhere